 About Christopher Bradford

-Christopher Bradford is a Senior Director of Engineering, responsible for the application development teams that produce Ancestry.com's mobile and desktop applications, integration with social networks, sharing, DNA applications, and new products to help expand the audience Ancestry.com serves.
+Christopher Bradford is VP of Engineering, responsible for the application development teams that produce Ancestry.com's web, mobile and desktop applications, integration with social networks, sharing, and new products to help expand the audience Ancestry.com serves.